 Earn a Masterís in Special Education Leadership

 The first cohort of the Preparation of Special Education Leadership (PSEL) program is working toward their degrees at the University of St. Thomas.
-UST is accepting applications for the second cohort, starting in the fall 2014 semester.
+UST is accepting applications.
 This federally funded Master of Education in Special Education Leadership program offers greatly reduced tuition and can lead to Principal Certification.